danielan987/agricultural_agentic_ai/README.md

 ## Architecture
 <img width="945" alt="Screenshot 2025-05-01 at 12 41 33 AM" src="https://github.com/user-attachments/assets/a2f9d779-44ee-4166-aa61-e21408f3c74c" />

 On Streamlit, a user selects a location on OpenStreetMap.
+The latitude and longitude of that location are sent to two native plugins.
+The first one retrieves relevant search results from Duck Duck Go such as local agricultural regulations and market demands.
+The second one retrieves the earliest to latest soil moisture data from 1981 to present day from the NASA POWER API.
+This amount of historical data makes it possible to forecast soil moisture levels 365 days into the future using the Prophet library.

+add these plugins to the kernel.
-This gets sent to the NASA
+The data retrieved from these native plugins gets added to the chat history.

-back to Streamlit,

-This information is used to first pull 40 years of soil moisture data from the NASA POWER API.
-This is fed to the Prophet model which will automatically develop forecasts of the soil moisture levels of that location.
-These native plug-ins gets added to the history

-Semantic kernel because it has multiple native plug-ins Classic search pre-fetched data retrieval

-In the context of getting data

 After the response from the location identifier, the data analyst agent receives the responses from the local identifier agent as well as from